 The homeowners noted that they wouldn’t forget this incident and have quite the mess to clean up.
 Maybe even a mudroom remodel.
-Plenty of people would want out after a scare like that and homes that are rehabbed sell twice as fast as those that aren’t, but this family took the break-in in stride and not without a little amusement.
+Even though it’s possible to make $200 in 20 hours working from home, the repairs are likely to cost a pretty penny.
+And plenty of people would want out after a scare like that and homes that are rehabbed sell twice as fast as those that aren’t, but this family took the break-in in stride and not without a little amusement.
 They were happy the bear was safely removed and wouldn’t forget “when this intruder came looking for the bear necessities.”

 Realtors say that curb appeal is one of the five most important factors in people choosing a home and this home certainly appealed to a rather curious creature.
 Still, he had his fusses, as the police concluded their Facebook post with a little tongue-in-cheek reminder to homeowners in the area: